• Skip to primary navigation

 • Lightly cover the dough with a dish towel, and let it rest to rise for about an hour.

-• Grease 2 9x5" loaf pans.
+• Grease 2 (9x5") loaf pans with non-stick cooking spray.

 • Punch the dough down.
 Butter your hands and knead the dough a bit.
 Divide the dough in half and shape it into two loaves.
 Poke the tops with a fork to remove air bubbles.

 • Preheat your oven to 350°.
-Bake for 30 - 35 minutes.
+Bake for 32 - 36 minutes (depending on the thickness of your pan - thicker pans take longer).

 • Store in airtight bags.
 And you can freeze one loaf to keep it fresh.